CodersCampus/supportDocs/docs/item/AI_SUGGESTIONS_FROM_CC_SUPPORT_STAFF.md

-# Instructor Suggestions for Using AI During Bootcamp
+# Instructor's Suggestions for Using AI During Bootcamp

 ## TL;DR